🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 Start with awareness, not judgment

 Begin by noticing how you speak to yourself.
 Not to fix it immediately.
 Just to see it clearly.
 You may begin to notice patterns you were not aware of before.
 This is the foundation of change.
+Many people try to change themselves before they truly understand themselves.
+Self-love often begins by observing your thoughts and reactions with curiosity rather than criticism.

 Replace perfection with compassion

 You do not need to become a “better” version of yourself to deserve love.
 Self-love invites you to meet yourself as you are.
 Even in your imperfections.
 Especially in them.
+The belief that you must earn love by becoming better is one of the most common barriers to self-love.

 Create small moments of self-connection